Alberto0235/USB3.2-Hub-4Port/README.md

 ## 📚 Lessons Learned

-- First 6-layer controlled-impedance design, translating an impedance target into trace width/gap via a field solver
-- USB Type-C cold socket requirements, and implementing them with discrete hardware instead of an MCU
+This project provided practical experience beyond schematic capture and PCB layout, particularly in areas that are rarely covered in university courses:

+- Designing a 6-layer controlled-impedance PCB for 5 Gbit/s differential routing.
+- Translating impedance targets into manufacturable trace geometries using field-solver calculations.
+- Understanding USB Type-C electrical requirements, including cold-socket behavior implemented entirely in hardware.
-- GRSTz timing constraints and the importance of accounting for an IC's *internal* pull-up tolerance, not just the external RC values
+- Designing reliable power sequencing while accounting for internal IC characteristics, not only external RC networks.
-- Power budget considerations
+- Developing EEPROM programming and recovery tools through the TUSB8044A HID-to-I²C interface.
-- A real DFM review workflow with a manufacturer
+- Working through a real DFM review with the PCB manufacturer before production.
+- Validating the completed hardware through electrical measurements, USB enumeration, and functional testing.

 ---